-Perswade my Heart to this false Rerjury, (ment, Vows for thee broke deserve not Punishment.

-A Woman I forswore: But I will prove,

-Thou being a Goddess, I forswore not thee:

-My Vow was earthly, thou a heavenly Love,

-Thy Grace being gain'd, cures all Disgrace in me.

-My Vow was Breath, and Breath a Vapour is,

-Then thou fair Sun, that on this Earth doth shine,

-Exhale this Vapour Vow, in thee it is:

-If broken, then it is no Fault of mine.
+ID not the heavenly Rhetorick of thine Eye, 'Gainst whom the World could not hold Argu-Perswade my Heart to this false Perjury, Vows for thee broke deserve not Punishment.
+A Woman I forswore: But I will prove, Thou being a Goddess, I forswore not thee: My Vow was earthly, thou a heavenly Love, Thy Grace being gain'd, cures all Difgrace in me.
+My Vow was Breath, and Breath a Vapour is, Then thou fair Sun, that on this Earth doth shine, Exhale this Vapour Vow, in thee it is: If broken, then it is no Fault of mine.

-If by me broke, what Fool is not so wise

-To break an Oath to win a Paradise?
+If by me broke, what Fool is not fo wife To break an Oath to win a Paradise?